mplspunk/awesome-privacy-engineering/README.md

 * [Data Protection/Privacy Mapping Project](https://github.com/microsoft/data-protection-mapping-project) - Microsoft's Data Protection/Privacy Mapping Project facilitates consistent global comprehension and implementation of data protection with an open source mapping between ISO/IEC 27701 and global data protection and/or privacy laws and regulations.
 * [European Data Protection Board Guidelines 4/2019 on Article 25, Data Protection by Design and by Default](https://edpb.europa.eu/sites/default/files/files/file1/edpb_guidelines_201904_dataprotection_by_design_and_by_default_v2.0_en.pdf) - This document gives general guidance on the obligation of Data Protection by Design and by Default set forth in Article 25 in the GDPR.
 * [A Guide to Privacy by Design](https://www.aepd.es/sites/default/files/2019-12/guia-privacidad-desde-diseno_en.pdf) - This document by Spain's Data Protection Agency, AEPD, provides guidance on implementation of Privacy by Design into systems and applications.
+* [An Introduction to Privacy Engineering and Risk Management in Federal Systems (NISTIR 8062)](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8062.pdf) - National Institute of Standards and Technology (NIST) Internal Report 8062 provides an introduction to the concepts of privacy engineering and risk management for US federal systems.

 ### Conferences
 ---